yeehaa123/yeehaa.io/src/content/Posts/economy-of-garbage.md

 ---
-aliases: null
+title: Economy of Garbage
+author: Yeehaa
+excerpt: The article critiques the crypto craze's excess mindset, challenges capitalism's scarcity principle through the works of Benjamin and Bataille, and explores artist Shraddha Borawake's views on waste.
+summary: Decentralization, despite its potential, became synonymous with an excess mindset due to the crypto craze, echoing past economic illusions of limitless growth.
+Capitalism's focus on scarcity is questioned by thinkers like Walter Benjamin and Georges Bataille, who argue for an economy of excess and reconfiguring societal values around waste.
+Artist Shraddha Borawake embraces this philosophy by blurring lines between nature, culture, and trash, suggesting waste is central to our existence.
 tags:
+  - crypto
+  - waste
+  - capital
-- blog
+  - excess
-draft: false
-excerpt: In 'Economy of Garbage,' the discussion pivots to challenging the traditional views on decentralization, waste, and excess in our modern society.
-Drawing from the lessons of the rise and fall of cryptocurrency and historical shifts in economic ideologies, the piece explores how modern capitalism's drive for incessant growth fuels a cycle of extraction and waste.
-Yet, through the philosophical lenses of Walter Benjamin and Georges Bataille, it presents a nuanced argument that celebrates the potential of excess and waste not as societal failings but as sources of innovation and regeneration.
-Bataille's notion of the 'economy of excess,' where waste is embraced rather than shunned, is juxtaposed against the backdrop of our digital and material cultures, urging a reevaluation of our values towards consumption and production.
-This narrative is further enriched by Shraddha Borawake's artistic practice, which visually interrogates the intersections between nature, culture, and trash, challenging the purity of these categories and proposing a more integrated, circular understanding of our environment and resources.
-'Economy of Garbage' invites readers to reconsider the role of waste in our lives, advocating for a future where excess is harnessed creatively to foster a more sustainable and inclusive world
-published_on: 2023-12-23
-title: Economy of Garbage
-inspirational:
-- Wabi-sabi and Kintsugi
+  - art
-- rather than perfection and wholeness
-- are key to a better future
-order: 5
-series: Aligning the Misaligned
+series: Align The Misaligned
+checksum: 2fa6a7e7bf592d41022eb9cd67f240db
+draft: true
+createdAt: 2024-06-08T15:04:11.643Z
+updatedAt: 2024-06-08T15:04:11.643Z
 ---

 # Economy of Garbage